Fellow Since 1995

 Red de Justicia Comunitaria

-This profile was prepared when Edgar Ardila was elected to the Ashoka Fellowship in 1995.
+This description of Edgar Ardila's work was prepared when Edgar Ardila was elected to the Ashoka Fellowship in 1995.

 The New Idea